jpmarasigan/E-Commerce-Role-Based-Access-Control-System/README.md

 ### Prerequisites

-- XAMPP or any local development environment with PHP and MySQL support.
+- XAMPP or any local development environment with PHP and MySQL support
-- A web browser (e.g., Chrome, Firefox).
+- A web browser (e.g., Chrome, Firefox)

 ### Steps to Set Up